SynergyNodes/Acrechain-IBC-Channels/README.md

 channel-14 to EVMOS
 ```

-## Channels from Destination Chain to Acrechain Mainnet
+## Channels from Source Chain to Acrechain Mainnet
 ```
 channel-490 from Osmosis
 channel-91 from Injective